coakleyprashant/Ol-Chiki-font/README.md

 # Ol-Chiki-font
 Badomtolia font was designed as part of my gradutation project at National Institute of Design, Ahmedabad.
 The font is designed to write Santhali Language in Ol Chiki/Ol Cemet script.
 This project was sponsored by theIdeaWorks design agency in New Delhi India.
-As agreed with my sponsor the designed font is free to use.
+As agreed with my sponsor the designed font is free to use and with standard MIT license without modification.

 Quick reference links

 Graduation Project (NID)
 Font project was carried out in 4 months in 2009 as part of my final project.
-During the project I documented my work progress in this blog here: http://prashantcoakley.blogspot.com/
+During the project I documented my work in this blog here: http://prashantcoakley.blogspot.com/

 Final project documentation is here: https://drive.google.com/open?id=17Htd2Ep79uKz-iwrITZlExLgT4UTzy0O